For US & Canadian Dentists

 Short flights Resort-style venues Check safety & accreditation

-• Very convenient for US-based dentists (especially from the South and West Coast).
+• Very convenient for US-based dentists.

-• Multiple live-patient programs in cities like Cancún or Tijuana.
+• Multiple live-patient programs available.

 Dominican Republic